kloimhardt/bb-web/README.md

 If Clojure is new to you, run the examples in [clj-tiles](https://kloimhardt.github.io/cljtiles.html) and try the [Koans](http://clojurescriptkoans.com) (be patient with the white screen for some seconds).
 After that you will know how to use `deref` (amongst other things).

 Note that the variable `bb-web/state` you see in the code is special.
 It is automatically updated on the screen wherever its content is displayed (by means of  `deref`).
 Within bb-web, you cannot create such useful beasts on your own.
-However, you can do that after switching to the more feature rich [SCI Script Tag](https://borkdude.github.io/sci-script-tag/), a step which is not within scope here but nevertheless recommended after grasping the basics.
+However, you can do that after switching to the more feature rich [Scittle](https://borkdude.github.io/scittle/), a step which is not within scope here but nevertheless recommended after grasping the basics.

 ## Further examples